Please, don’t forget to check for updates and download new versions from time to time.

 The KeenTools License Server is a command line program, so you need some basic knowledge how to work with command line interfaces.
 It’s not that difficult though, so don’t be scared.

-In the most basic scenario you open terminal in the directory where the License Server executable is placed and use two commands:
+In the most basic scenario you open terminal in the directory where the License Server executable is placed and use three commands:

 One important thing to remember is that installed licenses are being loaded during startup, so after installing new licenses you need to restart the server to make licenses available for users.